How Should E-Commerce Website Use Segmentation In Push Notifications?

 What customer expects from your E-commerce website?

 Every customer expects the website to know them well.
 When you start interacting with your customers in a more personalized way, it will make them feel special.
-Rather than shooting same notification to all customers, sending targeted notification will result in less un-subscription and more engagement.
+Rather than shooting the same notification to all customers, sending targeted notification will result in less un-subscription and more engagement.
 The main goal of any e-commerce business:

 - Satisfied customer